AdityaKarun/Block-Box/README.md

 ### 4. Download a File
 - Enter the IPFS hash and your secret key.
-- If valid, the file is downloaded from IPFS, decrypted, and served to you.
+- If file hash and secret key are valid, the file is downloaded from IPFS, decrypted, and served to you.

 ## API Endpoints